 Pursue everything you are entitled to with KP Law

 Why Choose Our Firm

-As former insurance defense lawyers with 40 years of experience, our team at KP law knows what it takes to win a drunk driving accident case in Pasadena.
+As former insurance defense lawyers with 40 years of experience, our Pasadena injury attorneys at KP law knows what it takes to win a drunk driving accident case in Pasadena.
 We also offer free consultations and do not charge any fees unless we win your case.